Pocket watch: History

 The first timepieces to be worn, made in 16th-century Europe, were transitional in size between clocks and watches.
 These 'clock-watches' were fastened to clothing or worn on a chain around the neck.
 They were heavy drum shaped brass cylinders several inches in diameter, engraved and ornamented.
 They had only an hour hand.
 The face was not covered with glass, but usually had a hinged brass cover, often decoratively pierced with grillwork so the time could be read without opening.
 The movement was made of iron or steel and held together with tapered pins and wedges, until screws began to be used after 1550.
 Many of the movements included striking or alarm mechanisms.
 The shape later evolved into a rounded form; these were later called Nuremberg eggs.
-Still later in the century there was a trend for unusually shaped watches, and clock-watches shaped like books, animals, fruit, stars, flowers, insects, crosses, and even skulls (Death's head watches) were made.
+Still later in the century there was a trend for unusually shaped watches, and clock-watches shaped like books, animals, fruit, stars, flowers, insects, crosses, and skulls (Death's head watches) were made.

 Styles changed in the 17th century and men began to wear watches in pockets instead of as pendants (the woman's watch remained a pendant into the 20th century).
 This is said to have occurred in 1675 when Charles II of England introduced waistcoats.
 To fit in pockets, their shape evolved into the typical pocket watch shape, rounded and flattened with no sharp edges.
 Glass was used to cover the face beginning around 1610.
 Watch fobs began to be used, the name originating from the German word fuppe, a small pocket.
 The watch was wound and also set by opening the back and fitting a key to a square arbor, and turning it.

 Until the second half of the 18th century, watches were luxury items; as an indication of how highly they were valued, English newspapers of the 18th century often include advertisements offering rewards of between one and five guineas merely for information that might lead to the recovery of stolen watches.
 By the end of the 18th century, however, watches (while still largely hand-made) were becoming more common; special cheap watches were made for sale to sailors, with crude but colorful paintings of maritime scenes on the dials.